LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Method

-To instantiate this process, we can define the operation of the Worker Agent on the input as a nonlinear state transition:

-where $u_i$ is the semantic embedding of the $i$-th text segment conditioned on the query, $W_u$and $W_h$are abstractions of the inner layers of the Worker Agent base model, and $b_W$ is a simple bias term, then $\phi_W(\cdot)$ is a nonlinear activation that regulates the fusion between new and historical information.
+where $\text{LLM}_W(\cdot)$ denotes the text generation function of the underlying large language model, and $\oplus$ represents the concatenation of contextual components. $P_{worker}$ is a structured prompt template that integrates the role-specific system instruction $s_W$, the current text segment $x_i$, the user query $q$, and the natural language reasoning trace from the previous step $h_{i-1}$.

-This dual-path update compels the agent to simultaneously attend to local context ($x_i$) and hidden state ($h_{i-1}$), enforcing a structured reasoning flow that mitigates short-sighted decision-making and cumulative hallucination.
-Moreover, $h_i$ is continually summarized and compressed through a learned semantic abstraction mechanism, preserving only essential relational and factual information.
-This ensures that $W_i$ maintains long-term contextual fidelity without overwhelming memory growth---crucial for multi-hop or multi-document reasoning tasks where early evidence may influence later conclusions.

-\paragraph{The Filter Agent} The Filter Agent can determine the relevance of the output of the Worker Agent.
+This dual-path update compels the agent to simultaneously attend to the local context ($x_i$) and the historical reasoning state ($h_{i-1}$), enforcing a structured reasoning flow that mitigates short-sighted decision-making.
+Moreover, rather than maintaining a dense mathematical vector, $h_i$ is continually summarized and compressed through the LLM's semantic abstraction capabilities, preserving only essential relational and factual information.
+This ensures that $W_i$ maintains long-term contextual fidelity without overwhelming the context window---crucial for multi-hop or multi-document reasoning tasks where early evidence may influence later conclusions. \paragraph{The Filter Agent} The Filter Agent can determine the relevance of the output of the Worker Agent.
 While the Worker Agent integrates local and historical information, unfiltered propagation of noisy or contradictory content can lead to cumulative reasoning errors.
 Traditional systems such as CoA rely on static filtering thresholds, which tend to either retain excessive noise or mistakenly discard crucial evidence.
 To address this limitation, the Filter Agent $F_i$ functions as a dynamic gating mechanism that adaptively regulates information flow between nodes, analogous to an information filter with task-specific awareness.
 Specifically, $F_i$ operates along two synergistic dimensions: \textbf{(1) Instruction-sensitive filtering.} The agent employs task-specific instructions $s_F$ to modulate its filtering strictness, adopting lenient thresholds for open-ended or creative tasks, and stricter control for factual reasoning and question answering. \textbf{(2) Conflict-aware pruning.} $F_i$ simultaneously determines irrelevant information, model errors and hallucinations to ensure the robustness of the reasoning process.